anthony-blynk/esp32-idf-blynk/README.md

 - blink_example_main.c for the IDF main task
 - blynk_main.cpp for the Blynk task

-These use a queue to communicate between the tasks.
+These use a queue to communicate between the two tasks.

 This uses two IDF components: the Blynk component, and that has a dependency on the ESP32 Arduino IDF Component.